clickvisual/clickvisual-doc/docs/en/clickvisual/03funcintro/alarm-function-configuration-description.md

 ![img.png](../../images/alarm-store-file.png)

-如果通过 k8s 方式部署，这个 configmap 即 rules 存储的位置。
+If deployed in k8s mode, this configmap is the location where the rules are stored.
 ![img.png](../../images/alarm-store-k8s.png)

-报警消息推送效果
+Alarm message push effect display

 ![img.png](../../images/alarm-msg-push.png)